AlizaSaadi/LEAF---DATASETS/README.md

 The outbreak label is shifted forward by one month.

-The target variable:
+The prediction target:

 ```text
 Target_t_plus_1
 ```

-indicates whether the destination district experiences an outbreak during the following month.
+indicates whether the destination district experiences a locust outbreak during the following month.

 ---

 # Missing Data Handling

-The preprocessing pipeline intentionally avoids replacing meaningful zeros.
+The preprocessing pipeline avoids replacing meaningful zeros.

-Instead, missing numerical values are imputed hierarchically using:
+Missing numerical values are imputed hierarchically using:

 1. District–Month averages
 2. District averages